 Beyond the fire code requirements, your insurer may mandate a specific type of qualified fire alarm system you must install in order for your business to be insured.
-Most business insurance policies require your fire alarm system to be connected to a 24-hour ‘central station’ monitoring system (other than your local police department) in order for you to get a discount on your premium.
+Most business insurance policies require your fire alarm system to be connected to a 24-hour “central station” monitoring system (other than your local police department) in order for you to get a discount on your premium.
 They may also require installation of an Underwriters Laboratories, Inc. (UL) certified fire alarm system.

 Burglar/security alarm systems have proven to reduce the risk of business theft and loss.
 Your business insurance policy premiums may be reduced depending upon the type of system you have installed.
 For more information about these brands and others see below.